YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Utility programs not written in M (e.g., MUPIP) that need access to encryption keys do not prompt for the password to the key ring on disk.
 They require the obfuscated password to be available in the environment.
 You can use the maskpass program to set the password in the environment or a mumps wrapper process as discussed earlier to set the obfuscated password in the environment.
 In some cases, if a required key is not supplied, or if an incorrect key is specified, the utility program defers reporting the error at process start up in case subsequent actions don't require access to encrypted data, and instead reports it when first attempting an encryption or decryption operation.

-Since they do not access application data at rest, the GDE and LKE uitlities do not need access to encryption keys to operate with encrypted databases.
+Since they do not access application data at rest, the GDE and LKE utilities do not need access to encryption keys to operate with encrypted databases.

 MUPIP and DSE use the same plug-in architecture as mumps processes - gtmcrypt_init() to acquire keys, gtmcrypt_encrypt() to encrypt, etc.